NoLieNoSean/NoNotes/content/Notes/LEC ALG4 5.md

 > > Again, by [[#^4998de]] and [[#^fdca90]], $M/\text{tor}(M)$ is free, and hence [[LEC ALG4 3#^544d97|projective]].
 By [[LEC ALG4 3#^d32b0c]] and @conradSPLITTINGSHORTEXACT 2.1, the sequence splits.
 >

+^1a540b

-Thus, ==every finitely generated module is a direct sum of a torsion module and a free module==.
+Thus, ==every finitely generated module is a direct sum of a finitely generated torsion module and a finitely generated free module==.
 Free modules have a simple structure that we understand.
 It remains to study finitely generated torsion modules ($\text{tor}(M)$ must be finitely generated since it is a submodule of $M$, which is Noetherian).